-However, I often add in an additional loop across the Swan and Dolphin grounds.
-Then I’ll run all the way up to the overpass toward Disney’s Hollywood Studios before turning back and heading around the Boardwalk.
+However, I often add in an additional loop across the Swan and Dolphin Resort grounds.
+Then I’ll run up to the overpass toward Disney’s Hollywood Studios before turning back and heading around the Boardwalk.

 This Disney jogging trail loops around Barefoot Bay, a large lake that centers the property.
-If you decide to take the full circle, you’re looking at about 1.5 miles from one end of the property and back.
+If you decide to take the whole circle, you’re looking at about 1.5 miles from one end of the property and back.

 And the scenery changes a good deal here as you jog.
 You might even get in a run after 9:00 pm when fireworks are going off, and there’s music playing all over the grounds of the Swan and Dolphin.